WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### Design Choices
 The main thought when designing the website was to introduce the restaurant as a fresh, welcoming, and warm place in a contemporary style with a mediterranean inspiration.
-The logo contains a lemon icon for users to associate the place with the freshness of this fruit commonly grown in the mediterranean region.
+The logo contains a lemon icon for users to associate the place with the freshness of this fruit commonly grown in the Mediterranean region.
-Restaurant's name displayed in the logo "Casa Dolce Vita" is a combination of "casa" which in latin languages means "house" to let the user associate it with the warm and welcoming atmosphere of home, and "dolce vita" from Italian "sweet life" to suggest a tasteful dining experience.
+Restaurant's name displayed in the logo "Casa Dolce Vita" is a combination of "casa" which in Latin languages means "house" to let the user associate it with the warm and welcoming atmosphere of home, and "dolce vita" from Italian "sweet life" to suggest a tasteful dining experience.
 On the top of the home page the user can observe the word "Welcome!" with a dish plate in the background to feel the website has been designed for the users to eventually bring them to the introduced dining experience, stimulating consumer expectations and curiosity to visit the place which is aimed to add a marketing value for the business owner as a mean of gaining possible competitive advantage over the competition.
 Images on the menu page were chosen to present the food served in aesthetic way representing the quality of the product.
 On the About us page the user can get to known the chef and restaurant's interior which was aimed to represent the friendly environment of the establishment and its staff.